fastai/course-v3/docs/deployment_seeme_ai.md

 pip install --upgrade seeme
 ```

-or in your Jupyter Notebook
+or in your Jupyter Notebook:

 ```bash
 !pip install --upgrade seeme
 ```